 Interfaith couples are very welcome in our family.
 We take pride in our inclusive and diverse community.
 We want all Jews and their families to feel welcome at our synagogue no matter what their religious background.

 We know that our members are located all along the spectrum of observance of every matter of Jewish ritual, including keeping kosher.
 We honor our members where they are at while gently asking, “How might you, this year, take one additional step in your Jewish journey toward a life of meaning, purpose and walking with God?”
-If you desire assistance, our clergy are here to help you deepen your observance of kashrut.
+If you desire assistance, our rabbi and staff are here to help you deepen your observance of kashrut.

 We offer a wide range of membership levels and payment plans.
 Just call our synagogue office at 717 232-0556 and we will set up a plan that works for you.
 If you want to be a member of Beth El Temple, we will work with you to make it happen.